uwidev/life-disciplines-projects/600 Resources/Fundamentals of LDP.md

 #### Life
 [[Life (LDP)|Life]] is the foundation of everything.
 LDP is meant to create mobility towards your Life [[Pillars]] and Life [[Dynamics|Dynamic]].
 It is who you ideally want to be, not just who you are now.

 [[Ikigai]] is a concept that literally translates into "a reason for being".
-You want to discover your ikigai.
+You want to discover your Ikigai.
 It will eventually become a Discipline to create direction.

 Life is infinite but ever-changing.